Pench River: Dam

 The hydroelectric Totladoh Dam on the Pench River was the first interstate project of Maharashtra.
 It is located in the Pench National Park.
-The next big dam is Pench Dam near just downstream of the Totladoh Dam the town of Navegaon Khairy located in Parseoni Taluka.
+The next big dam is Kamthikhairy Dam near just downstream of the Totladoh Dam the town of Navegaon Khairy located in Parseoni Taluka.
 More than 70% of the drinking water in Nagpur is supplied from the dams.

-The Pench right canal supplies water to Nagpur, the Koradi Thermal Power Station, and the Khaparkheda Thermal Power Station, and the rest of the water is use for irrigation in Parseoni taluka, Kalmeshwar taluka, Saoner taluka, Kamthi taluka, and rural Nagpur.
+The Pench right canal is made up of combination of concrete lining and Bituminous geomembrane lining in select areas to limit seepage.
+It supplies water to Nagpur, the Koradi Thermal Power Station, and the Khaparkheda Thermal Power Station, and the rest of the water is use for irrigation in Parseoni taluka, Kalmeshwar taluka, Saoner taluka, Kamthi taluka, and rural Nagpur.
 The Pench left canal irrigates Parseoni taluka, Ramtek taluka, and Mauda taluka and provides water for the NTPC Mauda Super Thermal Power Station and other industrial purposes.

-Pench Diversion Project

-The planned Pench Diversion Project near the village of Machagora on the Pench River in Chhindwara district may spark a water war between Maharashtra and Madhya Pradesh.
-MP officials say construction of the dam near Machagora will provide irrigation to about 70,918 hectares of land in Chhindwara and Seoni districts.
-However, it is more about privatising water for two power plants of 1,320 mW each by major power companies Adani and SKS Limitedl.